 4. Exemptions: If you’re changing any exemptions, you’ll need to complete Part 1 of the form (on the second page) to explain your position precisely.

-5. Subtract your total exemption amount from your adjusted gross income (line 3) and you have your taxable income.
+5. Subtract your total exemption amount (line 4) from your adjusted gross income (line 3) and you have your taxable income.

 6. Tax and method used to figure tax: It is recommended that you use the tax tables.